Can Environmental Cooperation Survive in a Divided World?

 International relations and cooperation between superpowers like the U.S., Russia, and China are at historic lows.
 Most of what we hear is about rivalry, tension, and military escalation.
 The prospects of a new Iron Curtain dividing the world are realistic, and only history will tell us if we have already crossed that point.
 However, even during the height of the Cold War, scientific and environmental cooperation between the USSR and the U.S. existed and served as a source of hope for peace and prosperity for humankind.
 Under the 1972 Agreement on Cooperation in the Field of Environmental Protection, the U.S. and the USSR worked together on wildlife conservation efforts, focusing on preserving biodiversity and protecting endangered species in their respective territories.
 Efforts to protect the Siberian tiger and the American bison were at the heart of that collaboration.
 American and Soviet scientists researched data and exchanged anti-poaching strategies; they also collaborated to understand the ecology, behavior, and population dynamics of the Siberian tiger.
 Can we still do this today?

-The Spoony of Peace
+Spoony of peace

 In today’s context, it’s hard to find a more hopeful example of international collaboration than the effort to save the spoon-billed sandpiper.
 This small, critically endangered shorebird migrates across some of the most politically tense regions in the world—China, Russia, Myanmar, Bangladesh, Thailand, North Korea, and South Korea.
 Much like the symbolic dove carrying an olive branch, the spoon-billed sandpiper transcends borders and politics, uniting governments, conservationists, and local communities in the shared mission of preventing its extinction.